NVIDIA/cutlass/README.md

 # Compatibility

-CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 11.4 Toolkit](https://developer.nvidia.com/cuda-toolkit).
+CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 11.5 Toolkit](https://developer.nvidia.com/cuda-toolkit).
-It is also compatible with CUDA 10.2, CUDA 11.0, CUDA 11.1, CUDA 11.2, and CUDA 11.3.
+It is also compatible with CUDA 11.0, CUDA 11.1, CUDA 11.2, CUDA 11.3, and CUDA 11.4.

 We have tested the following environments.